Presumed Innocent (novel)

-Presumed Innocent, published in August 1987, is Scott Turow's first novel.
-It is about a prosecutor charged with the murder of his colleague, an attractive and intelligent prosecutor named Carolyn Polhemus.
-It is told in the first person by the accused, Rožat "Rusty" Sabich.
+Presumed Innocent, published in August 1987, is a legal thriller novel by American writer Scott Turow.
+His first novel, it is about a prosecutor charged with the murder of his colleague, Carolyn Polhemus.
+It is told in a first person point of view by the accused, Rožat "Rusty" Sabich.
 A motion picture adaptation starring Harrison Ford was released in 1990.
+A second adaptation for Apple TV+ starring Jake Gyllenhaal was released in 2024.

 Plot

 The novel begins with the discovery of the body of Carolyn Polhemus, an assistant prosecuting attorney in fictional Kindle County.
 She is the victim of what appears to be a sexual bondage encounter gone wrong, killed by a single blow to the skull with an unknown object while tied up.

 Rožat "Rusty" Sabich, a Kindle County prosecutor and co-worker of Carolyn, is assigned her case by his boss, district attorney Raymond Horgan.
-Horgan is currently losing his re-election campaign against Nico Della Guardia, an old protege turned rival, and informs Rusty that his continued employment is entwined with Horgan's victory, which he believes hinges on finding and convicting Carolyn's killer.
-This is further complicated by the fact that, unknown to everyone else, Rusty had a brief affair with Carolyn that ended months before her murder.
-She dumped him when he showed little interest in taking Horgan's job for himself, causing him to realize her ambitious, conniving nature.
+Horgan is currently losing his re-election campaign against Nico Della Guardia, an old protege turned rival, and informs Rusty that his continued employment is entwined with Raymond's victory, which he believes hinges on finding and convicting Carolyn's killer.
+This is further complicated by the fact that Rusty had a brief affair with Carolyn that ended months before her murder.
+She dumped him when he showed little interest in taking Raymond's job for himself, causing him to realize her ambitious, conniving nature.

-Despite his obvious conflict of interest, Rusty takes charge of the investigation, but makes clumsy attempts to divert its areas of inquiry away from the DA's office, and by extension himself.
+Despite his obvious conflict of interest, Rusty takes charge of the investigation but makes clumsy attempts to divert its areas of inquiry away from the DA's office, and by extension himself.
 He's assisted by his friend Det.
 Dan "Lip" Lipranzer, whom Rusty replaces the originally assigned officer with.
-During the investigation, Rusty learns Horgan also had a brief relationship with Carolyn.
+Rusty learns Raymond also had a brief relationship with Carolyn but recognized her intentions far more quickly and broke it off.
 The only person who knows of Rusty's own affair is his wife, Barbara, and the subsequent strain on their marriage led him to seek psychiatric help.
-Throughout the novel he discusses various relationships in his life: with his late father, a closed-off, angry man; with Della Guardia, a friendship that soured due to uncontrollable circumstances; with Barbara, a volatile mixture of devotion and disdain; and of course with Carolyn, which he has struggled to define since its end.
+Throughout the novel he reflects on various relationships in his life: with his late father, a closed-off, angry man; with Nico, a friendship that soured due to uncontrollable circumstances; with Barbara, a volatile mixture of devotion and disdain; and Carolyn, which he has struggled to define since its end.

-Horgan loses the election and, within days of Della Guardia taking office, he charges Rusty with Carolyn's murder, encouraged by his overzealous deputy, Tommy Molto.
+Horgan loses the election and, within days of taking office, Nico charges Rusty with Carolyn's murder, encouraged by his overzealous deputy, Tommy Molto.
 Rusty hires Alejandro "Sandy" Stern, an Argentinean defense lawyer who has been a frequent opponent over the years, to represent him.
-The judge assigned to the case is Larren Lyttle, an old friend and colleague of Horgan's who has an acrimonious history with Molto.
+The judge assigned to the case is Larren Lyttle, an old friend and colleague of Raymond's who has an acrimonious history with Tommy.